 ACoS for Campaign Analysis

-The formula to figure out your ACoS is = Total Advertising Cost / Total Sales.
+The formula to figure out your ACoS is = Total Amazon Advertising Cost / Total Sales.
 This is vital to analyzing the effectiveness of a seller’s campaign.
 To rank yourself compared to other sellers, note that the average Amazon ACoS is between 29 and 31%.
 Utilizing Amazon PPC can help regulate that percent for you.

-If you want to figure out your personal target percentage, you have to use the break-even ACoS formula.
+If you want to figure out your personal target percentage, you have to use the break-even target ACoS advertising cost formula.
 Traditionally on Amazon, it will be ‘Sale Price – Amazon Fees – Cost of Good = Total Cost’.
 Then, divide Total Cost by Sale Price to get your percentage.
 As long as you continue to fulfill sales under the break-even percentage, your business will be profitable.

 Doing this can let you know what’s working and what is not.